YOUNG: Raised in New York, but glad to have taken a new pledge of allegiances

 The Patriots kind of reverted to form in the subsequent years, but I got to oversee the production of their team yearbook for three years in the 1990s, and that coincided with Bill Parcells’s arrival, and the franchise never looked back after that.

-So I’m glad I gave up on the Rams when I did, because the Patriots have won six Super Bowls in the past two decades, while the Rams, now relocated back to LA, won only their second in franchise history this past February.
+So I’m glad I gave up on the Rams when I did, because the Patriots have won six Super Bowls in the past two decades, while the Rams, now relocated back to LA, won only their second in franchise history in February.

 Finally, the Red Sox.
 Growing up a Mets fan, I had also become a Red Sox fan along the way after my first visit to Fenway during our family’s bicentennial-year trip to Boston in 1976, and who couldn’t revere the great Carl Yastrzemski in the 1970s?